ollipal/classified.html/README.md

 # Development

-Please create issues/PRs if you have any bugs or improvements to the current state.
+Please create issues/PRs if you have any bugs reports or improvements to the current state.
 New features might not be accepted as this consept currently aims to be as simple as possible.

-`classified.html` is generated automatically by installing evrything with `npm ci`and then running `npm run build` **inside** src/ directory.
+`classified.html` is generated automatically by installing everything with `npm ci`and then running `npm run build` **inside** src/ directory.

-Other commands:
+Other commands inside src/ directory:
 `npm start`: execute in terminal with NodeJS
 `npm run lint`: forces styling
 `npm run precommit`: lint + build
 `npm run all`: lint + build + start

+For browser UI only changes, you can edit the `src/mockPage.html` directly, and open it on the browser to see the changes.
+Then when you are happy with the results you can use `npm run build` to get those changes included into `classified.html`, and test the changes with the full application.

 # Key learnings